-Your hot water heater is probably the most underestimated system in your home.
-Think about it – without your water heater, you couldn’t have any of these luxuries:
+The water heater is probably the most underrated appliance in your home.
+Think about it – without a water heater, you couldn’t have any of the following:

 - Steamy showers